Allied-Telesyn AR240E router setup & security

-It should be something personal, like &ilostmyvirginity@30, so that you will never forget it.
+It should be something personal, like &ilostmyvirginity@30, so that you'll never forget it.
 Ever

-The amount of protection directly depends on the password complexity, and the effort taken to protect that password of your Allied-Telesyn AR240E router
+The amount of protection directly depends on the password complexity, and the effort taken to protect that password on your Allied-Telesyn AR240E router.

 Give Password for your Allied-Telesyn AR240E router that you can remember (usability first).
-Of course, you can build a strong hash password with special character, numbers, greek and latin.
-But ultimately you will endup writing it on a sticky and putting it on the router which defeats the purpose.
-Here’s an example $lasttriptovegas0916
+Of course, you can build a strong hash password with special characters, numbers, Greek, and Latin.
+But ultimately you'll end up writing it on a sticky and putting it on the router, which defeats the purpose.
+Here is an example $lasttriptovegas0916